-(6) At the 1988 World Service Conference when these paragraphs were adopted, idditional relited motions were approved which provide, "Any motion that appears in the Conference Agenda Report shall include a written intent.
-Additionally, the maker of any motion submitted or committee to a WSC committee or board provides the chairperson of the committee or board with a written intent." and "That motions in the WSC Agenda that involve changing guidelines include only that section of the manual being mended."
+(6) At the 1988 World Service Conference when these paragraphs were adopted, additional related motions were approved which provide, "Any motion that appears in the Conference Agenda Report shall include a written intent.
+Additionally, the maker of any motion submitted or committed to a WSC committee or board provides the chairperson of the committee or board with a written intent." and "That motions in the WSC Agenda that involve changing guidelines include only that section of the manual being amended."